alissaadams/CollectiveActionProblemSimulation/README.md

     * ln (n_B + 1) is the logarithm of the number of countries building arms
 >The idea for a logarithmic function is that the tensions will eventually plateau as more nations are added or contribute to their nuclear arms.
 The incremental impact on each nation’s utility will decrease. (+ 1 for the case where 0 countries build arms as ln(0) is undefined)
+> The use of utility functions with logarithmic costs captures diminishing returns as more countries build arms, reflecting real-world dynamics.
+>The probabilistic decision-making model accounts for trust, history, and relationships, providing a robust framework for simulations.

 ### **Utility for Not Building Arms:**